aplteam/Tatin/docs/InstallingTheTatinServer.md

 A>
 A> Further down the local variable is referenced as `{home}`; that simply means that `{home}` will be replaced by `<INIFILE>` once the INI file is instantiated.
 A>

+### `<INIFILE>` {#INIFILE}

-A> What happens to the string `<INIFILE>` later is a Tatin convention, not a feature of the INI file: when the Tatin Server loads the INI file it will replace `<INIFILE>` by the fully qualified folder that INI file was loaded from.
+When the Tatin Server loads the INI file it will replace the string `<INIFILE>` by the fully qualified directory the INI file was loaded from.

-## Settings to pay attention to
+### Settings to pay attention to

 The INI file is well documented, so we won't discuss the meaning of the different sections and settings.
 Most of the settings don't need changing, so we will just draw your attention to those you are likely to change:

+* `[CONFIG]AppName`

+   This defines the name used by Tatin for logging to the Windows Event Log.

+   The parameter has no meaning on non-Windows platforms, and is ignored in case `[LOGGING]WindowsEventLog` is 0 rather than 1.

-* `Registry`
+* `[CONFIG]Registry`

    This defines the path to where the Registry lives that is managed by the Tatin Server.

-* `Base`
+* `[CONFIG]Base`

    Replace this by your domain name, or "localhost" in case you just want to run a Tatin Server on your local machine for your own purposes, for example for checking it out.

+   Never add a port number; see `[CONFIG]BaseTagPort` for this.

+* `[CONFIG]BaseTagPort`

+   Leave this alone in case the Tatin Server listens to either port 80 (http://) or 443 (https://).

+   In case you run the Tatin Server on a non-standard port like, say, 9999, then you would set `BaseTagPort` to 9999.
+This makes Tatin inject that port number into the HTML "base" tag, so that for example links in the Tatin documentation would continue to work.

+   However, when your Tatin Server runs "behind", say, an Apache Server then Tatin would listen to a non-standard port used for the sole purpose of communicating with the Apache Server.
+In this case you would leave `BaseTagPort` alone, except when the Apache Server itself listens to a non-standard port: then `BaseTagPort` needs to be _that_ port.

+   See also `[CONFIG]Base`.

-* `Title`
+* `[CONFIG]Title`

-When you use a Browser for accessing a Tatin server then `Title` defines what we will see as the tab title in the browser.
+   When you use a Browser for accessing a Tatin server then `Title` defines what will become the tab title in the browser.

-* `Caption`
+* `[CONFIG]Caption`

    This defines what all the HTML pages will display as `<h1>`.

+* `[CONFIG]ReloadWS`

+   If this is 1 Tatin will check whether the workspace `Server.dws` was changed since it was loaded.
+If it was Tatin will load it.

 * The section `[CERTIFICATES]`

   A certificate is required in case you want to use https, a must on the Internet these days.
 You probably want to use your own one.

-  For more details on certificates see the next topic
+  For more details on certificates see "On Certificates"

 * `[WINDOWEVENTLOG]write`

+   This parameter is ignored on non-Windows platforms.

    If you run the Tatin Server as a Windows Service set this to 1.
 It won't cause harm in case it is 1 but does _not_ run as a Windows Service.

+## On Logging

+There are two different levels available for logging:

+* Low-level logging with `LogHTTP`, `LogConga` and `LogRumba`.
+These are useful for debugging.

+  The log file these pieces of information go into is situated in the Rumba/ sub folder.

+* High level logging with `Log` and `LogFolder`.

+  Note that IP addresses are _not_ logged at this level.

+  * `Log` is a flag that indicates whether Tatin should log at all.
+In production it should always be 1.

+  * `LogFolder` must specify the path the Log file lives in.

+    The name of the log file looks like `Tatin_{YYYYMMDD}.log`.

 ## On Certificates